DanielePalaia/vmw-vdp/README.md

 ## Prometheus integration:

 Prometheus offer different kind of metrics.
-For this simple service a gauge metric has been chosen. </br>
+For this simple service gauge metrics have been chosen. </br>

 Once this service is up you can run Prometheus to receive metrics from the end point:  </br>